 - CTX_XDL_LDAP_LIST=’list-ldap-servers’ – The Linux VDA queries DNS to discover LDAP servers.
 If DNS cannot provide LDAP service records, you can provide a space-separated list of LDAP FQDNs with LDAP ports.
 For example, ad1.mycompany.com:389 ad2.mycompany.com:3268 ad3.mycompany.com:3268.
-If you specify the LDAP port number as 389, the Linux VDA queries each LDAP server in the specified domain in polling mode.
-If there are x number of policies and y number of LDAP servers, the Linux VDA performs the total of X multiplied by Y queries.
-If the polling time exceeds the threshold, session logons might fail.
-To enable the faster LDAP queries, enable Global Catalog on a domain controller and specify the relevant LDAP port number as 3268.
+To enable faster LDAP queries within an Active Directory forest, enable Global Catalog on a domain controller and specify the relevant LDAP port number as 3268.
 This variable is set to <none> by default.

 - CTX_XDL_SEARCH_BASE=search-base-set – The Linux VDA queries LDAP through a search base set to the root of the Active Directory Domain (for example, DC=mycompany,DC=com).
 To improve search performance, you can specify a search base (for example, OU=VDI,DC=mycompany,DC=com).
 If unnecessary, set to <none>.